dmtrmrv/maker/README.md

 Web and graphic designers, illustrators, artists, photographers, and other folks who make things.

 **Does this theme support Jetpack Portfolio Custom Post Type?**
 Yes.
-And if you are already using it you can switch to Maker regenerate thumbnails and keep creating content.
+And if you are already using it, you can switch to Maker, regenerate thumbnails, and keep working on your portfolio.

 **Why use Portfolio Toolkit then?**
 Usually, when creating a portfolio, you may want to display the typical information about the project, like the name of the client, the release date, and a link to the live version.
 Portfolio Toolkit has custom custom meta fields for that.